Sh031224/vue3-typescript-example/README.md

-# Vue 3 + VueX 4 + Vue Router 4 Example
+# Vue 3 + Vuex 4 + Vue Router 4 Example

-⛏ This is an example using vue3 + TypeScript + Vuex 4 + vue-router 4.
+⛏ This is an example using Vue3 + TypeScript + Vuex 4 + vue-router 4.

 ## Project setup